-IMUs typically contain 9DOF sensors and are used to calculate orientation.
-Let’s talk about the maths required to get orientation (pitch, roll, yaw) from these sensors.
-Getting The IMU Maths Library There once was an IMU maths library that I made and it’s been incorporated into quite a few cool projects ( such as this… Read More »
+IMUs contain sensors that measure acceleration, magnetic fields and rotation.
+This post is about the maths used to get orientation (pitch, roll, yaw) from these sensors.
+Getting The IMU Maths Library I made a maths library for Arduino and it has been used in quite a few cool projects (… Continue Reading IMU Maths – How To Calculate Orientation

 The StaticString library is pretty easy to use, however there’s a couple of little gotchas and interesting points.
 The first is copying!
 Copying StaticStrings C-strings are just pointers to character arrays.
 Creating a new char pointer to the string, of course, will only ‘shallow-copy’.